What to Expect with a Front Tooth Filling

 Depending on the material used, a permanent filling can last up to 30 years.
 Gold fillings last 15-30 years.
 Silver amalgam fillings last 10- 15 years, and composite resin fillings last about 5-7 years.

-Should I ask my dentist for a refill on a root canaled tooth?
+Should I ask my dentist for a refill on a root-canaled tooth?

 It is difficult to plan for the financial responsibility of a chipped tooth.
 Find out about the cost of different procedures, including dentist chipped tooth cost.
 Talk to the financial department at your dentist or check online for price comparisons.
-A chipped tooth repair can cost depend on the degree of damage and the type of repair.
+A chipped tooth repair can cost depending on the degree of damage and the type of repair.
 Fillings generally cost less than bonding.
 Call Emergency dentists to find out what to expect for your next tooth repair.

 Paying for Composite Fillings

 You can check with your insurance company to find out how much they cover for a dental filling procedure.
-Some insurance companies may not cover the entire composite filling cost.
+Some insurance companies may not cover the entire composite dental filling cost.
 Composite fillings may fall under the cosmetic repair category.
-Your insurance company may pay for the least expensive repair and you must pay the difference.
+Your insurance company may pay for the least expensive repair, and you must pay the difference.
 Ask your dental office about self-pay discounts and payment plans to help manage the expense of a tooth repair.

 When a Chipped Tooth is a Dental Emergency

 A chipped tooth can cause a lot of pain.
-If you already have decay or an infection a toothache may exist before the tooth chips.
+If you already have decay or an infection, a toothache may exist before the tooth chips.
 When a large piece of the tooth breaks off, nerves may also become exposed.
 You may need emergency care if your chipped tooth results from an injury to the face or a bad infection.
 A chip that compromises the stability of the tooth needs immediate attention.

 Composite fillings are a great option for people that prefer a natural look.
 Tooth-colored fillings make it much easier to look professional at work.
 You can also smile and talk with confidence.
 Your dentist can use bonding to reshape your tooth, as well.
-Make an appointment with an Emergency Dentist to get your tooth repaired today.
+Make an appointment with an Emergency Dentist near me to get your tooth repaired today.